 - Site Placement Approval

 Before an approved modular unit can be placed in the Commonwealth a site placement approval must be obtained.
 This site placement approval shall be required every time a particular approved model is being placed in the Commonwealth.
 A set of site construction details shall be submitted for review and approval.
 These drawings shall include, but not limited to a site plan, pier/foundation details, tie down details and all site built details for stairs and ramps.
-If you have any questions about site placement approval, email Bart Bowman or phone 502-573-1795.
+If you have any questions about site placement approval, email Mike Robertson or phone 502-573-1795.